lolmaus/lolma.us/public/content/markdown-blocks/skills-en.md

 ### Other tech skills

+* Proficient in using dev tools: git, terminal, SSH, Docker, StackOverflow/Google, etc
-* Linux user, not a DevOps guy but have decent sysadmin skills
+* Linux user, not a DevOps guy but have basic sysadmin skills
 * Experience in distributed teams, SCRUM
 * Know Ruby and looking into Elixir
-* Active Github and StackOverflow profiles
+* Active GitHub and StackOverflow profiles

 ### Non-tech skills